ReStackor Web

 Whoop Velocities

 Whoop spacing and heights vary dramatically.
-For purposes of attempting to bound the range of suspension velocities the following assumptions are made: Whoop spacing of 15 feet, bike speed of 30 mph and suspension compression over the last 1/3 of the whoop spacing.
+For purposes of bounding the range of suspension velocities the following assumptions are made: Whoop spacing of 15 feet, bike speed of 30 mph and suspension compression over the last 1/3 of the whoop spacing.

-Higher shaft velocities would obviously occur at faster bike speeds or on larger whoops.
-The estimates above provide a ball park estimate of whoop suspension velocity.
-The specifics of the bike you are trying to tune for depend on the shock linkage ratio, bike speed and whoop spacing.
+Higher shaft velocities obviously occur at faster bike speeds or on larger whoops.
+The above gives a ball park estimate but the specifics are going to depend on the bike you are tuning, the shock linkage ratio, bike speed and whoop spacing.

-If you need a better number high speed moves are an excellent method for estimating suspension travel and wheel velocities in the whoops.
-Videos can also provide some good information on the interaction of the fork and shock while the bike is in the whoops.
+If you need a better estimate high speed movies are an excellent method for estimating suspension travel and wheel velocities in the whoops.
+Videos also provide some good information on the interaction of the fork and shock while the bike is in the whoops.

 Rebound Stroke Maximum Suspension Velocity

 Maximum velocities in the rebound stroke occur when the wheel is un-weighted.
-Those velocities can be determined directly from F= ma by balancing the spring force, air spring force and damping force in the rebound stroke against the accelerating mass of the wheel.
+Rebound velocities can be estimated directly from F= ma by balancing the spring force, air spring force and damping force in the rebound stroke against the accelerating mass of the wheel.

-Peak rebound velocities are a function of stroke depth.
+Stroke depth sets rebound peak velocity.
 The calculations below start with the suspension fully compressed.
-As the suspension extends through the rebound stroke spring forces are reduced while damping forces increase due to the accelerating wheel velocity.
-At suspension velocities of 150 to 200 in/sec the decrease in spring force as the suspension approaches full extension causes the wheel decelerate.
+As the suspension extends through the rebound stroke spring force reduces while damping force increases as the wheel accelerates to higher velocities.
+As the suspension approaches velocities of 150 to 200 in/sec the decrease in spring force as the suspension approaches full extension causes the wheel to decelerate.

 Peak rebound velocities range from 150 to 200 in/sec for a typical MX suspension setup..

 Damping rates in the rebound stroke are typically tuned to operate just short of suspension packing.
-This allows the spring to absorb the bump energy on the compression stroke and the suspension to dissipate that energy in the rebound stroke.
-Tuning rebound damping to operate just short of packing produces the maximum energy dissipation without disrupting operation of the suspension, i.e. this keeps the wheels on the ground.
+This allows the spring to absorb the bump energy during compression and the suspension to dissipate that energy in rebound.
+Tuning rebound to operate just short of packing produces the maximum energy dissipation stabilizing the bike.
 Higher fork oil levels or stiffer springs store more energy and require stiffer rebound damping to dissipate the higher stored energy.